Sebaldu/logging-tracing-monitoring-in-distributed-systems/README.md

 The process is the same as for the fluentbit aggregator.

 #### Last but not least, the hotrod application
 Same as with the other services.
-The hotrod ui will be available at `http://ip_of_hotrod_host:8080` There you can generate sample traces.
+(Requires no .env file) The hotrod ui will be available at `http://ip_of_hotrod_host:8080` There you can generate sample traces.